Check out 16 Return-To-Work Programs In India For Ambitious Women Like You!

 In these days of women’s empowerment too, we see that salaries are often credited into joint accounts or in worse scenarios, being handed over to the ‘man of the house’.
 It is so incredibly easy to open an account for women these days – so do not fall into emotional traps and operate with joint accounts shared with the entire family.

 They need not always be big: start small, but be sure to start.
 It gives you a high when you see your own money grow, and you will start thinking of newer and better options as you progress.
-The government too trusts women and has new schemes every now and then for us, so keep abreast of all the additional allowances and make sure you use them to your advantage
+The government too trusts women and has new schemes now and then for us, so keep abreast of all the additional allowances and make sure you use them to your advantage

-Meanwhile, saving is indeed a requirement– we need to realize that money is to meant to be spent.
+Meanwhile, saving is indeed a requirement– we need to realize that money is too meant to be spent.
 We just have to be aware that there is a difference between spending and splurging (of course, once in a while splurging can give a high!).

-Use your money like you would use any other resource available to you – just optimally. it is like the lights in your room – put them on when you need them, but remember to switch them off when you are out of the room.
+Use your money like you would use any other resource available to you – just optimally.
+It is like the lights in your room – put them on when you need them, but remember to switch them off when you are out of the room.
 Use your money – just be aware that you shouldn’t waste it!

 Independent career woman, now dabbling with entrepreneurship. read more...

 Stay updated with our Weekly Newsletter or Daily Summary - or both!